Veteran Owned and Operated

 Lesson 3: Data Reporting — Clarity Over Complexity

-It had tables, charts, and color-coded visuals.
+Next came the summary report — complete with tables, charts, and color-coded visuals.

-I was proud of it.
+It looked sharp, and I felt proud of it.

 Brian smiled and said,